 One of the main symptoms of child fibromyalgia is sore spots on the muscles.
 These spots hurt when pressure is put on them, which is why they're called "tender points."

-To find these points, the doctor will press with his or her thumb on 18 areas that tend to be painful in people with fibromyalgia.
+To find these points, the doctor will press with their thumb on 18 areas that tend to be painful in people with fibromyalgia.
 Kids who have fibromyalgia will feel tenderness in at least five of these spots.
 They'll also have been experiencing aches and pains for at least three months.

 The soreness can start in just one part of the body, but eventually it can affect other areas.
 Children with fibromyalgia have described the pain in many different ways, including stiffness, tightness, tenderness, burning, or aching.